Update: A leaked image may have given us our first look at the Razer Phone 2, but it seems to be almost identical to the original Razer Phone.

 The Razer Phone has set the standard for what a gaming smartphone should be.
 It has top-end specs, like so many flagship phones, but truly stands out with its 120Hz display.
 Tapping into its roots as a PC-focused company, Razer knows that games are only as good as the screen that you play them on.

 Looking forward, there’s a ton of potential for the Razer Phone 2.
-From the more obvious improvements, like jumping up to Snapdragon 845, to design and software changes, we’ve put together a list of what we want to see out of the next gaming phone to rule them all.
+From the more obvious improvements, like jumping up to the Snapdragon 845 or even the Snapdragon 855, to design and software changes, we’ve put together a list of what we want to see out of the next gaming phone to rule them all.

 Cut to the chase